victor-vct/bus-tracker/README.md

 ## Architecture

-I used simplified Clean Architecture.
-Use more robust Clean Architecture, like in Android apps, in this project with Android Things, is a little over engineering.
+It was used a simplified version of Clean Architecture - use of the full specification, like in a regular Android application, in this project with Android Things would be over engineering the problem.

 ### Hardware